Home Houseplants Chinese Money Plant (Pilea Peperomioides)

 Common pests include spider mites, fungus gnats, scale, and mealybugs.
 Spider mites feed on excess nitrogen.
 Overwatering can lead to nasty fungus gnats.
 Using old soil or a contaminated pot can lead to scale.
 Lastly, mealybugs can be caused by overwatering or overfertilizing your plant.

 As for diseases that can arise in this plant?
-Common ones include bacterial wilt disease, rhizoctonia root rot, and manganese toxicity.
+These include bacterial wilt disease, Rhizoctonia root rot, and manganese toxicity.

 Toxicity

-Fortunately, the Chinese Money Plant is non-toxic to pets, according to ASPCA.
+Fortunately, according to ASPCA, the Chinese Money Plant is non-toxic to pets.
 It’s also non-toxic to humans.

 Chinese Money Plant Meaning